-There’s been a lot of rumbling about the fat-binding supplement Proactol, so we took a deep dive into ingredients, side effects, customer service and clinical research.
+You’re about to learn everything you need to know about the fat-binding supplement Proactol.
+We took a deep dive into ingredients, side effects, customer service and clinical research.
 We analyzed hundreds of consumer comments and reviews.
 We then refined and summarized to give you the info you need.

 What You Need to Know

 To begin, Proactol is a dietary supplement containing chitosan.
 The recommended serving is two capsules prior to a meal, which supposedly reduces food cravings.
 One of the benefits is you can take the pill on the go.